hermione06/Human-vs-Alien-Game/README.md

 **Aliens vs Humans Game**
 ==========================

-A turn-based game where humans and aliens battle it out!
+A simple turn-based game where humans and aliens battle it out!

 **Game Overview**
 ---------------